takecian/webpay-cardio-swift/README.md

 ```
 2 Set public key

-Set your key in AppDelegate.swift.
+Set your key in WebpayClient.swift.
 To get key, go to https://webpay.jp/.

 ```